Twisted Conjugacy in Linear Algebraic Groups II: Results on algebraic groups

 \section{Results on algebraic groups}

-We begin with the following basic result: \begin{lemma} Let $G$ be a connected algebraic group and $\varphi\in \Aut(G)$.
-If $G$ is unipotent or commutative then the possibilities for $R(\varphi)$ are $1$ and $\infty$. \end{lemma} \begin{proof} It suffices to show that all the $\varphi$-conjugacy classes in $G$ are closed.
-That it is true for a connected unipotent group $G$ follows from \lemref{mindimclosed}\eqref{uniclosed}.
+We begin with the following basic result. \begin{lemma} Let $G$ be a connected algebraic group and $\varphi\in \mathrm{Aut}_{\mathrm{alg}}(G)$.
+If $G$ is unipotent or commutative, then $R(\varphi)\in\{1,\infty\}$. \end{lemma} \begin{proof} Since $G$ is connected (in particular, irreducible), it suffices to show that all the $\varphi$-conjugacy classes in $G$ are closed.
+The fact that it is true for a connected unipotent group $G$, follows from Lemma \ref{mindimclosed}\eqref{uniclosed}.